Employment Lawyer in Arizona

 Since 2008, the Arizona employment lawyers at Matt Fendon Law Group have successfully handled a wide variety of cases for clients in Arizona.
 Those employment law cases include employment discrimination, wrongful termination, unpaid wages, harassment, retaliation and FMLA violations.

-Our Arizona employment attorneys know how challenging it can be for workers to fight back against a company that violates labor laws and Arizona work laws.
-We are ready to fight to protect your rights as an employee and pursue the compensation you deserve.
+Our Arizona employment attorneys know how challenging it can be for workers to fight back against a company that violates labor laws and Arizona work laws. our employment law attorney are ready to fight to protect your rights as an employee and pursue the compensation you deserve.

-Our skilled Arizona employment lawyers represent employees in all industries.
+Our skilled lawyers represent employees in all industries.
 If your employer in Arizona has wronged you, the Matt Fendon Law Group can help you stand up for your rights.
 Our law firm is committed to fully protecting your interests.
 We will fight tirelessly for you throughout the legal process.
 We will apply our skills, experience and vast resources as we seek the justice you deserve.

 Call us today to schedule an initial consultation and claim review.
 During your consultation, we will answer your questions and give your employment law case the attention it deserves.

 How Can Our Employment Attorneys in Arizona Help You?

-At Matt Fendon Law Group, we provide outstanding service to workers in Arizona who are struggling with unfair workplace practices.
+At Matt Fendon Law Group, our attorneys provide outstanding service to workers in Arizona who are struggling with unfair workplace practices.
 We treat every client like family.
-This means our Arizona employment attorneys will fight for you like family.
+This means our employment attorneys will fight for you like family.
 We are always here to talk, and we will look out for your best interests every step of the way.